fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

     Name: AstraAffection
     Value: AstraAffection+1

+We have to say `Value: AstraAffection+1` because VNKit needs to have perfectly unambiguous instructions on which numbers it's supposed to add together - if we instead just said `Value: +1`, it would create an error.
+What we're trying to do is to add 1 to _what the value was before,_ so we state it like this.

+> #### Good practices
+>
-The reason we're using `AstraAffection+1` is because we need to increment the value by specifying that we have to add 1 to _what the value is already_ - if we just set it to `+1`, it would create an error.
-(Since this is the first point that we can gain Affection in the game, we _could_ just set the variable to `1`, but it would be a problem if we wanted to go back and create other ways to get Affection earlier in the game.
-Doing it this way is much more flexible.)
+> It's true that since this is the first point that we can gain `AstraAffection` in the game, we _could_ just set the variable to `1`, but if we wanted to go back and create other ways to get Affection earlier in the game, we'd have to change everything.
+Doing it this way allows us to create our visual novel with more flexibility.

-But right now, `AstraAffection` doesn't equal _anything._ It doesn't equal `0`, it equals `null`, which is nothing.
-It's impossible to add `1` to `null` because `null` isn't even a number.
-We need to make sure that `AstraAffection` is a number before we start adding things to it.
+But if we run the game right now, we'd get an error.
+It's impossible to add 1 to `AstraAffection` because we haven't told VNKit what it is already.
+A variable that hasn't been given a value yet equals `null`, a value that represents nothing.
+You can think of `null` as like an empty box, or a blank piece of paper - it's impossible to do any arithmetic with `null`, because it isn't even a number.
+We need to assign a number value to `AstraAffection` so we can start making sense of it.

 #### Init